Object pool pattern: Description

 When it is necessary to work with numerous objects that are particularly expensive to instantiate and each object is only needed for a short period of time, the performance of an entire application may be adversely affected.
 An object pool design pattern may be deemed desirable in cases such as these.

 The object pool design pattern creates a set of objects that may be reused.
 When a new object is needed, it is requested from the pool.
 If a previously prepared object is available, it is returned immediately, avoiding the instantiation cost.
 If no objects are present in the pool, a new item is created and returned.
 When the object has been used and is no longer needed, it is returned to the pool, allowing it to be used again in the future without repeating the computationally expensive instantiation process.
-It is important to note that once an object has been used and returned, existing references will become invalid.
+Once an object has been used and returned, existing references become invalid.

 In some object pools the resources are limited, so a maximum number of objects is specified.
 If this number is reached and a new item is requested, an exception may be thrown, or the thread will be blocked until an object is released back into the pool.

 The object pool design pattern is used in several places in the standard classes of the .NET Framework.
 One example is the .NET Framework Data Provider for SQL Server.
 As SQL Server database connections can be slow to create, a pool of connections is maintained.
 Closing a connection does not actually relinquish the link to SQL Server.
 Instead, the connection is held in a pool, from which it can be retrieved when requesting a new connection.
 This substantially increases the speed of making connections.